01 Getting Started

 2. Click the Configure Conditions button.
 The Set Conditions screen opens.

 3. Double-click on the Conditions node.
-Configure a condition that will only affect certain rows in your table.
-For example, if the stage is marked as Closed Won.
+Configure a condition that will only affect certain rows in your table, such as if the stage is marked as Closed Won.
 Click Next.

 edit node screen